 Imagine an internet user (let’s call him “Ben”) searching for “squirrel feeders.”
 Ben’s search for squirrel feeders returns results of over 7 million hits.
 Apparently, like Ben, there are a lot of other squirrel enthusiasts on the internet.
 He clicks on the top link and gets all the information he needs.
 But what about the millions of other pages?
 Surely they must also have content that would be relevant as well?
 Well, that’s why SEO is important.

 For Ben, it’s great news.
 He’s found the information he is looking for.
 But not for all the other websites with the content that could have also been useful.
-Those websites didn’t make the cut.
+Those websites didn’t cut.
 Why is that?

 To understand exactly why SEO is really important, you need to understand how a search engine works

 A well-organized website that has good content will be much easier to crawl.
-On the flip side, a website with poor organization or one that runs slowly becomes impossible to crawl and, in turn, to index.
+On the flip side, a website with a poor organization or one that runs slowly becomes impossible to crawl and, in turn, to index.
 This is the first basic requirement that business owners and SEO specialists need to pay attention to.

 But let’s go beyond that.
-Let’s say you run a search for content related to what’s available on your website and your site isn’t appearing anywhere close to the top of results page?
+Let’s say you run a search for content related to what’s available on your website and your site isn’t appearing anywhere close to the top of the results page?
 Well, this is probably the result of not having very good SEO.

 So what exactly do you need to do to optimize your website for search engines?